smerker/Merker_Chandler_JAE/README.md

 # Merker_Chandler_JAE
-Data and code for a simple N-mixture model in JAGS
+Data and code for a simple N-mixture model in JAGS Merker, S.A and Chandler, R.B.
+In Press.
+An experimental test of the Allee effects range limitation hypothesis.
+Journal of Animal Ecology.

 JAE-data.gzip contains the data required to run the model including:
 1) scaled and center covariates of detection